qiuwch/unrealcv-packaging/README.md

 -.
 Whether the object mask is clearly generated.
 -.
 Whether the object mask aligns well with the image.
 -.
 Whether all materials are correctly displayed?

-## Docker packaging

-Run `build.sh` to build the newest image and also push the image to dockerhub.